BuildACell/engineering/contribute.md

 ## Contributing to the Website
 There are a number of ways to contribute to this website.
 Regardless of which option you choose, you'll need to make an account on [GitHub](https://github.com/join).
 Your account then needs to be added to the Build-A-Cell team.
 Please [contact us](mailto:atg@buildacell.io) to get added to the team, or check the 'Forking the Repository' section of this document for other options.

-Once you have a GitHub account, there are two options for editing the website: prose.io, which is easier but less powerful, and downloading a local copy of the repository.
+Once you have a GitHub account, there are three options for editing the website: prose.io, which is easier but less powerful; directly editing in github, and downloading a local copy of the repository.

 ### Editing with prose.io
 [Prose.io](http://prose.io) is an easy-to-use online editor with support for both Markdown (the format we write web pages in), and GitHub pages/Jekyll (the technology that generates our website).
 To use prose.io, just [visit the website](http://prose.io) and authenticate with your GitHub account.
 You will then see a list of the repositories to which you have access.
 Filter by BuildACell in the right panel, and select the 'engineering' project from the list.